Guardians is a Morphic application, coded in Smalltalk (Squeak).

 SPACE and you're taken into the game itself.

 You find yourself in a 3D world sparsely populated with trees.
 Your goal is to climb to the highest point, absorb the Sentinel, then hyperescape to the next level.
 You climb by creating a robot on a square higher than your current location, and then transferring to it.

-But first, take a moment to look around, using the arrow keys.
+But first, take a moment to look around, using the arrow keys or the mouse.
 The Sentinel and his sentries remain inactive until you absorb or create an object.

 Once activated, the Sentinel/sentries slowly rotate, scanning the landscape for squares containing more than 1 unit of energy.
 This actually means you, and any boulders you have created.
 If they can clearly see such a square, the Sentinel/sentry will reduce the energy to 1 unit, absorbing 1 unit at a time and creating a tree randomly on the landscape.
 Robots are worth 3 units of energy, boulders 2, and trees 1 - therefore, a robot becomes a boulder, and a boulder becomes a tree.

 You absorb objects, such as trees and boulders, by pointing the cursor to the square on which the object stands.
 You create things in the same way - find an empty square, and press the appropriate key to create a

 Boulders are particularly useful, since they act as an extension of the square surface, and can be stacked on top of each other.
 If you canít see the top of a boulder, aim your cursor at its side to create your object.
 This feature can be a life-saver: if you want to climb high in a hurry, stack several boulders on top of each other, aim your cursor at the middle of the topmost boulder, create a robot, and transfer to it.

 After you have transferred, the first thing you see is your old robot shell.
 Unless youíre being scanned by the Sentinel/sentries, absorb it immediately to gain 3 quick energy points.

 The amount of energy you have is shown at the top left of the screen.